 Visit 007 Filming Location – Schilthorn

-So, when visiting Schilthorn, date James Bond and visit the “007 “museum – you can also eat at the revolving restaurant of Piz Gloria which the movie location of the James Bond movie where everything is about James Bond.
-They even have (vegetarian) 007 burger.
+When visiting Schilthorn, date James Bond and visit the “007 “museum – you can also eat at the revolving restaurant of Piz Gloria, which the movie location of the James Bond movie where everything is about James Bond.
+They even have a (vegetarian) 007 burger.

 This is actually a fun thing to do in winter as well.